PropertyPixel-Studio/auto-dl-backend/README.md

 5. Configures the application with the necessary environment variables
 6. Starts the application using Docker Compose

+### Docker Configuration

+The application is deployed using Docker Compose with the following optimizations:

+#### Space Efficiency
+- Uses Alpine-based images which are much smaller
+- Multi-stage build that only copies necessary files to the production image
+- Automatic cleanup of unused Docker resources during deployment
+- Resource limits to prevent container from using excessive memory
+- Log rotation to prevent log files from growing too large

-### Network Configuration
+#### Network Configuration

-The application is deployed using Docker Compose and connects to an external Docker network named `autodl-network`.
+The application connects to an external Docker network named `autodl-network`.
 This allows the application to communicate with other services on the same network.

 The network is automatically created during deployment if it doesn't already exist.

+#### Security
+- Runs as a non-root user inside the container
+- Uses healthchecks to ensure the application is running correctly

 Deployment triggered on: $(date)